 Tests include "exercises" to assess coordination of actions and "drills," designed to assess a particular operation.
 Yearly tests have included table top exercises to engage the responding managers from the Campus Safety and Facilities Department.

-Evacuation drills using existing fire alarm systems have been performed for Wulsin Hall, the main administration building, and for Snow Lion Apartments, the university's student housing.
-These will become routinized, with student housing having drills once per semester and Wulsin Hall once per year.
-Current plans call for instituting tabletop exercises for student housing resident staff and summer housing staff, as well as evacuation drills for classroom buildings.
-The next phase of drills includes activation of emergency notification methods to evaluate preparedness for use, for example, sending a test message through our emergency text messaging system.
-Documentation of these tests is maintained by the Campus Safety office, including a description of the exercise / drill, the date, time and whether it was announced or unannounced.
+Evacuation drills using existing fire alarm systems have been performed for Wulsin Hall, the Arapahoe Administration building, and for Snow Lion Apartments, the university's student housing.
+These are routinized, with student housing having drills once per semester and Wulsin Hall once per year.
+The next phase of drills includes activation of emergency notification methods to evaluate preparedness for use, for example, sending a test message through our emergency alert system.
+Documentation of these tests is maintained by the Campus Safety office, including a description of the exercise / drill, the date, time and location.
 These tests are used for assessment, evaluation and follow through to continuously improve Naropa's emergency planning and our preparedness to execute that plan.
 As exercises and drills continue to develop, getting the word out about such testing will be used to increase awareness of emergency planning and response in the Naropa community.